OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 The high speed serial interface (HSSI) subsystem architecture provides portability to different Ethernet configurations across platforms and generations and reusability of the hardware framework and software stack.
 This reference FIM contains the Low Latency Ethernet 10G MAC IP and provides a Linux driver that can be leveraged for customization.

-The HSSI design is leveraged from our Intel OFS EA release so prior customers can easily maintain compatibility with past designs.
+The HSSI design is leveraged from our OFS EA release so prior customers can easily maintain compatibility with past designs.

 A host exerciser, named he-hssi, is provided in the pr_slot of the AFU partition.
 The Ethernet interface to the AFU has an AXI4-Stream data and sideband interface.
 The HSSI control and status registers in the FIM are accessible by the AXI4-Stream memory mapped interface.

-### **12.2 Intel OFS HSSI Subsystem Interfaces**
+### **12.2 OFS HSSI Subsystem Interfaces**
 <a name="hssi_subsystem_intf"></a>

 #### **12.2.1 HSSI Subsystem FIM Interfaces**